Yu-Kh/Install-Guide/Apla-Getting-Started-Guide.md

 $ rm -R centrifugo-1.7.9-linux-amd64 && rm centrifugo-1.7.9-linux-amd64.zip
 ```

-3) Create Centrifugo configuration file (you can set your own "secret", but also you must change it in node configuration file ‘config.toml’):
+3) Create Centrifugo configuration file:
 ```
 $ echo '{"secret":"CENT_SECRET"}' > centrifugo/config.json
 ```

+You can set your own "secret", but also you must change it in node configuration file ‘config.toml’.

 #### Install Go-Apla

 1) Create go-apla and node1 directories: